Non 'Consensus' Scientists:

 R.G.
 Roper, Ph.D.
 Professor Emeritus of Atmospheric Science, Georgia Institute of Technology, USA

 R. Tim Patterson, Ph.D.
-Professor of Geology, Carleton University, Canada
+Professor of Earth Science, Carleton University, Canada

 R. W. Gauldie, Ph.D.
 Research Professor Emeritus of Ocean and Earth Science, University of Hawaii, USA